-You load an XML file using the mxmlloadFile() function:
+You load an XML file using the mxmlLoadFile() function:

+'''

+FILE fp;

+mxml node t tree;

 fp = fopen("filename.xml", "r");

 tree = mxmlLoadFile(NULL, fp, MXML_NO_CALLBACK);

 fclose(fp);

 '''

 The first argument specifies an existing XML parent node, if any.
 Normally you will pass NULL for this argument unless you are combining multiple XML sources.
 The XML file must contain a complete XML document including the ?xml element if the parent node is NULL.